 As it spins, it throws out particles upheaved during the star's death, which interact with magnetic fields around the ejected material, causing it to glow with X-rays.

 For Nasa, one of the biggest remaining mysteries surrounding the object is whether the pulsar particles are interacting with the material in a specific way to make it look like a hand, or if the material is in fact shaped like a hand.
-A range of supermassive black holes lights up this new image from NASA's Nuclear Spectroscopic Telescope Array, or NuSTAR.

 "We don't know if the hand shape is an optical illusion," Hongjun An of McGill University, Montreal, Canada told Nasa.
 "With NuSTAR, the hand looks more like a fist, which is giving us some clues."